simonefinelli/Python-Utilities/README.md

 # Python-Utilities
-Built-in functions to handles typical problems in Python3
+Built-in functions to handle typical problems in Python 3.